Miami Beach condo building evacuated near deadly collapse

 Samy Bosch, who lived in building for nine years, said the residents were given very little time to move out.
 They were told at 5 p.m.
 Thursday that they had to be out by 7 p.m.

 “We don’t know exactly what’s going on inside there but we can’t stay.
-That’s it,” Bosch said, as he and his wife returned to the area on scooters to observe the scene on Friday morning.
+That’s it,” Bosch said, as he returned on a scooter to observe the scene on Friday morning.

 The Port Royale is about 1.3 miles (2 kilometers) south of the Champlain Towers South condo building in Surfside, Florida, also on Collins Avenue, where 98 people were killed in a June 2021 collapse.